AdamKoziorz/mealer/README.md

 # Mealer

-> An restaurant recommender app for foodies who only trust their own taste
+> A restaurant recommender app for foodies who mainly trust their own taste

 ## (Planned) Features

-- Create a map of your favourite visited (or unvisited) restaurants
+- Create a list of your favourite visited (or unvisited) restaurants
-- Query your map for restaurants which fulfill your needs
+- Query your list for restaurants which fulfill your needs
 - Get daily recommendations based on stored personal preferences

 ## (Expected) Tech Stack